reeseH146/Flappy-Bird/readme.md

  - Unload - Called when closing program to unload image and textures

 # Pipe
+ - Rect defines hitboxes, positions
+ - Image and texture to utilise custom images

+ - Constructor - contains 2 pipes on either sides both full length of Y axis, top position decided and randomly generated displacement used for bottom pipe
+ - Draw - Draws custom images at current location, if images fails to load draws green rects in its place
+ - Move - Updates position a set distance but resets to right side if crosses a point
+ - Collision - Takes a rect object and checks if any points intersect the pipes
+ - Unload - Called when closing program to unload images and textures

 # Future features
  - [ ] Score and high score